 \subsection{Effect of model parameters}

 Table~\ref{tbl.param_abl} shows the averaged PSNR and SSIM values for different model parameters of the Spach Transformer based on varying the channel size $C$ ($C=\{6, 12, 24, 36, 48\}$).
 It can be observed that the best PSNR was achieved when $C=48$, while the best SSIM was obtained when $C=12$.
-Fig. \ref{fig.abl1} shows the denoised PET images from one $^{18}$F-DCFPyL dataset with different channel numbers.
-To evaluate how close the predicted images are to the ground truth (GT), the images of $L2$-norm distance between the predicted and GT images were also generated.
-It can be observed that when $C=6$, the denoised image is blurred and the uptake in the zoomed-in tumor region cannot be fully recovered.
-When the channel number $C$ was increased to 12, the network can better recover the tumor uptake and also has a better denoising performance.
-After further increasing the network parameter, performance of the network on tumor-uptake recovery increased a little and became stable.
-Based on the PSNR and SSIM results as well as the image appearance, the channel size $C$ was set to 12 in all our studies.
-The comparison methods were all set to have a similar number of network parameters as the Spach Transformer with $C=12$.
+Fig. \ref{fig.abl1} shows the denoised PET images on one $^{18}$F-DCFPyL dataset with different channel numbers.
+In all figures, such as Fig. \ref{fig.abl1}, the unit of the measurement of the color scale is consistently measured in standardized uptake value (SUV).
+To evaluate how close the predicted images are to the ground truth (GT), the $L^2$ norm distance images between the predicted and GT images were also computed.
+It can be observed that when $C=6$, the denoised image is blurred and uptake in the zoomed-in tumor region cannot be fully recovered.
+When the channel number $C$ was increased to 12, the network can better recover the tumor region and also has good denoising effect.
+After further increasing the network parameter, performance of the network on tumor-uptake recovery increases a little and becomes stable.
+Based on the PSNR, SSIM results as well as the image appreance, the channel size $C$ was set to 12 in all our studies.
+In Fig. \ref{fig.param_study}, we also made a study for the compared methods with different network parameters.
+Based on the parameter study, the comparison methods all were set to have network parameters of 21M, which is similar to the Spach Transformer with $C=12$ (19M).